A Roadmap for Promoting Health Equity & Eliminating Disparities: The Four I's for Health Equity

 The partners of the National Call to Action to Eliminate Health Care Disparities are working to improve quality of care for all individuals by focusing on three core areas.
 To help you get started or complement your existing efforts, this Toolkit for Eliminating Health Care Disparities offers a framework for next steps paired with resources to guide your work.

-A Guide to help Acute Care Facilities Expand Their Current Medicaid Readmission Efforts is now Available from AHRQ.
+A Guide to Help Acute Care Facilities Expand Their Current Medicaid Readmission

 The new resource, titled Hospital Guide to Reducing Medicaid Readmissions, can help acute care facilities accomplish the following: